This post may contain affiliate links. Please read our disclosure policy.

 Leftover soup will keep in an airtight container in the fridge for 3-4 days.
 Since rice noodles (like vermicelli) are always best served fresh, we recommend cooking the vermicelli when you reheat the soup.

 - ½ medium yellow onion (chopped)

 - 4 cloves garlic (minced)

 - 2 tablespoons fish sauce

-- 1 tablespoon palm sugar
+- 1 tablespoon palm sugar (or brown sugar)

 - 3 cups chicken stock